aperson31415/aio_solns/README.md

 # Australian Informatics Resources
 Easier way to install orac2.info userscript: [link](https://greasyfork.org/en/scripts/591750-orac-userscript)

+DISCLAIMER: None of the 'hidden' or old problems I have in this repository are already public material, which can be accessed from brute-forcing page links, or using the Wayback Machin (old versions of the website)

 ORAC Solutions to AIO problems, AIIO Problems, Alpha Contest Problems, FARIO Problems, Other ORAC Problems.
 By the way, if a problem file is just a number, it refers to [https://orac2.info/problem/id/](https://orac2.info/problem/id/).
 Also, I will not include solutions to leaderboarded-questions (Less than 10 people solved) (so I can stay on the leaderboard), or Selection Exam problems (maybe later tho because I don't want to :) ).

 UPDATE: Website is now live on [github pages](https://aperson31415.github.io/informatics/) (just a fancier file explorer tho, adding other stuff soon)